muziejus/novel-maps-of-ny-2017/README.md

 There is also rudimentary support for bibliographies, but I’ve not yet formalized it.

+## Issues / roadmap

+It feels like some kind of post-mmd parsing will have to be done.
+Urls defined in the metadata turn into gibberish in `mmd2tex`, the processor doesn’t skip the line to transclude the navbar file, and there are a few other changed I would like to make to the how the final pdf version renders.
+The html side was easy.
+This, though…

+But enough hacking’s gone on here for me to be able to fill out the syllabus with the actual plans for the actual course!

+Additionally, the html file should be `index.html`, so that this repository can be served by github pages, which would also let me host the pdf syllabus that way.

 ## Credits

 This is a large reworking of a previous course I taught at NYU, “[Does It Work?](https://github.com/muziejus/does-it-work)” in